Zuyte/docusaurus-starter/docs/Bedwars1058-Voidless/Setup-Addon.md

 - Solo
 ```

-- `4.
-Restart your server, Done.
-Now a bed defence will automatically be created every time the arena starts!`
+- `4. use /bw voidless reload, Now a bed defence will automatically be created every time the arena is played!`